Ways to improve the Candidate Experience

 The acronym KISS or Keep It Simple, Stupid can be applied to job candidate management.
 Getting rid of unnecessary barriers to completing job applications will help you to retain the best candidates.

 Research has shown that 60% of job seekers will dump an application if they believe it’s too complicated or too long.
-From writing your job descriptions to communicating with your candidates, the focus should be on simplicity and convenience.
+From writing your job descriptions to communicating with your candidates, the focus should be on simplicity and convenience through the candidate experience.
 These factors are what both consumers and people applying for jobs are generally after, based on an Amazon Prime-type of mindset.

 Find out whether your application form is keeping candidates away.
 Read this post about why issues with different parts of your recruitment process could be causing candidates to abandon their application and what you can do about it.

 A survey found that 77% of respondents said that they did not hear from a company after they applied for a job.
-This resulted in a poor applicant experience and highlighted the company’s less-than-favorable job candidate management.
-Additionally, 90% of respondents said that getting any type of feedback after making an application would make them feel more positive.
+This resulted in a poor applicant experience and highlighted the company’s less-than-favorable candidate management.
+Additionally, 90% of respondents said that getting any type of feedback after making an application would make them feel more positive and improve the candidate experience.

-Most worryingly, 72% of those who responded to this survey said that they are less likely to tell others about the company, products or services where a company does not have adequate communication with their candidates.
+Most worryingly, 72% of those who responded to this survey said that they are less likely to tell others about the company, products or services where a company does not have adequate communication with their candidates and a better candidate experience.
 This is shown by a Virgin Media case study.
 Virgin Media conducted research in 2015 and found that they had received about 150,000 job applications, resulting in 3,500 new hires.
 Around 27,000 or 18% of candidates were also Virgin customers and because they had a poor experience, 7,416 of those candidates left Virgin.

-This shows that businesses of any size are susceptible to losing customers if they fail to implement a successful job candidate management process.
+This shows that businesses of any size are susceptible to losing customers if they fail to implement a better candidate experience process.
 With the growing amount of ways to communicate these days, there’s no excuse for not following up or keeping your applicants in the loop.
+It’s an easy way to improve the candidate experience.

-With Fountain, we provide the functionality for using SMS because it’s been shown that SMS has eight times the response rates of email.
+With Fountain, we provide the functionality for using SMS because it’s been shown that SMS has eight times the response rates of email and will provide a better candidate experience.

 If you have jobs that are in high demand, you may receive hundreds of applications, which could put a strain on your recruitment team if they have to respond to every applicant manually.

 Traditionally, hiring managers would have to use Excel spreadsheets to review applicants, decide what stage they’re at and then send an email.
-This is no longer the case when using Fountain’s modern hiring software .
+This is no longer the case when using Fountain’s modern hiring software and this can improve the candidate experience.

 For example, the Turas Group reduced their time to hire from two weeks to three days by using Fountain’s automated feature that enabled each recruiter to manage nearly 2,000 candidates.